amblelabs/ait-wiki/content/_index.md

   - _type: callout
     type: warning
     value: The AIT (Adventures In Time) Wiki is currently under a rework / renovation.
-Some information might not be up to date and/or innacurate we are currently working on it.
-Thanks for your patience.
+Some information might not be up to date and/or innacurate, we are currently working on it.
+Thank for your patience.
   - _type: callout
     type: info
     value: If you find any bugs / crashes, please create a [GitHub